An EFT study of the $pp \to \bar{t} t Z(ll) h(bb)$ process at the FCC-$\boldsymbol{hh}$: Introduction

 \section{Introduction}

 The study of the interactions of the top quark with the electroweak and Higgs ($h$) bosons is among the most interesting targets of the physics programme of the Large Hadron Collider (LHC) and of future high-energy colliders, particularly those directly exploring the multi-TeV mass scale.
 These measurements enrich our understanding of the Standard Model (SM) dynamics and are a sensitive probe of possible signals of new physics beyond the Standard Model (BSM).
 Even after 30 years of direct measurements of the top quark, many of its interactions -- top-quark chromomagnetic and chromoelectric dipole moments~\cite{Aguilar-Saavedra:2014iga,Gaitan:2015aia, Hernandez-Juarez:2018uow, Kidonakis:2023htm}, four-fermion contact interactions~\cite{Aguilar-Saavedra:2010uur, Buckley:2015lku, DHondt:2018cww, Brivio:2019ius, Khatibi:2020mvt, DiNoi:2023ygk}, top-Higgs interactions including $CP$-violating ones~\cite{Gupta:2009wu, Englert:2014uqa, Banerjee:2019jys, Bhattacharya:2022kje, CMS:2022quh, DiNoi:2023onw, Barger:2023wbg, Bhardwaj:2023ufl}, effective right-handed charged currents~\cite{Alioli:2017ces}, top compositeness~\cite{Lillie:2007hd, Pomarol:2008bh, Darme:2021gtt} -- remain largely unconstrained experimentally or are only very weakly constrained.
-In particular, the $\bar{t} t Z$ and $\bar{t} t Z h$ interactions are still poorly constrained compared to the analogous couplings of lighter quarks.
+In particular, the $\bar{t} t Z$~\footnote{Refs.~\cite{Jiang:2025frv, Cao:2020npb} investigated constraints on the $\bar{t}tZ$ coupling at the LHC and at the proposed Electron–Ion Collider.} and $\bar{t} t Z h$~\footnote{Ref.~\cite{Maltoni:2019aot} provided preliminary Effective Field Theory sensitivity estimates for several top couplings, including $\bar{t}tZh$, by examining the energy growth of the underlying scattering amplitudes.} interactions are still poorly constrained compared to the analogous couplings of lighter quarks.
 The latter were precisely measured in $Z$-boson decays by LEP~\cite{Falkowski:2014tna} and will be constrained to sub-percent level precision at the HL-LHC~\cite{Banerjee:2015bla, Banerjee:2018bio, Banerjee:2019pks, Banerjee:2019twi, Araz:2020zyh, Bishara:2022vsc} and at future $e^+e^-$ machines~\cite{Amar:2014fpa, Banerjee:2021huv}.
 The focus of this paper is the exploration of the potential of the future $pp$ collider FCC-$hh$~\cite{FCC:2025uan} to probe the $\bar{t} t Z h$ interactions.
 Within the Standard Model Effective Field Theory (SMEFT) framework, our analysis would also result in projected bounds on the $\bar{t} t Z$ couplings; this is because the SMEFT operators that generate $\bar{t} t Z h$ couplings also generate $\bar{t} t Z$ couplings.
 This work complements the results of Refs.~\cite{Englert:2014uqa, Banerjee:2019jys}, which showed how the FCC-$hh$ can constrain an effective $\bar{t}thh$ interaction and associated effective vertices.

 The study of the top-quark’s couplings to electroweak bosons is theoretically well motivated~\cite{Malkawi:1994tg, Spira:1997ce, BessidskaiaBylund:2016jvp}.
 In many extensions of the SM, the top quark and its BSM partners play a key role in electroweak symmetry breaking~\cite{Grojean:2004xa, Contino:2006qr,Pomarol:2008bh, Matsedonskyi:2012ym}, often through radiative contributions to the Higgs potential~\cite{Redi:2012ha, Matsedonskyi:2012ym}.
 Naturalness arguments suggest that these top partners should lie near the TeV scale~\cite{Matsedonskyi:2012ym, Panico:2015jxa}, making their indirect effects potentially observable.